The first part of the report lists the PFAS compounds detected along with the level in your sample, This is measured in ng/mL.

 At-home testing for PFAS in whole blood is a relatively new approach, but is scientifically proven to be valuable based on multiple research studies.
 Before this approach, most tests were performed on blood serum obtained from a blood-draw by a nurse or phlebotomist.
 This means that much of the published literature focuses on results from blood serum.

 Research has shown that there is a direct link between whole blood and serum PFAS levels.
 The precise ratio varies from compound to compound, with a conversion factor ranging from 0.2 to 2.7 and a median of 2.0.
-A good way to approximate the serum level is by doubling your blood level as reported by the PFAST Core Panel.
+A good way to approximate the serum level is by doubling your blood level as reported by the PFAS Core Panel.

 As an example, if your result for PFOA (perfluorooctanoic acid) is 0.75ng/mL, the estimated equivalent serum level would be 1.5ng/mL.